-The Authority accepts Halcrow's recommendation that the item is prudent.
+For the Draft Report, he Authority accepted Halcrow's recommendation that the item is prudent.
 However, there was insufficient information provided for Halcrow to determine the efficiency of the item.
 The Authority has applied a 10% saving to sampled items for which there was insufficient information.